GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-6/index.md

 ---
-title: "The Chromium Chronicle: Monorail’s Grid View"
+title: "The Chromium Chronicle #6: Monorail’s Grid View"
 description: >
   Chrome’s issue tracker, Monorail, offers a grid view that allows you to visualize your issues in a Kanban style board.
 This episode explains how